 After completing our DIY Pick and Place machine we soon found a limitation with the SmoothStepper Ethernet board when using it to switch the various relays and select components from the Arduino Mini-controlled component picker system.

-Every time the Mach3 software sent a command there would be a short delay of around 100-200 milliseconds and with each component placed using around seven commands it was adding a few seconds to the placement time for each part.
-On some of our boards which have over 100 components this was adding a sizable delay to each boards build time.
+Every time the Mach3 software sent a command there would be a short delay of around 100-200 milliseconds and with each component placed using around seven commands, it was adding a few seconds to the placement time for each part.
+On some of our boards which have over 100 components, this was adding a sizeable delay to each board build time.

 To resolve this and also to reduce the number of separate boards in the machine we decided to build a single controller board which would have its own microprocessor and switching systems.

 - SmoothStepper Ethernet interface driven via Mach3 on the host PC.

 - SmoothStepper daughter board with an Arduino Mini to drive the X-axis stepper motor on the picker system and inputs for the limit switches.

 - The relay and PSU board connected to the SmoothStepper daughter board via a ribbon cable, this had the 12v and 5v power modules and relays which switched the LEDs and the various solenoids on the machine.

 - Led driver board for the base camera-led system.

 - Led driver board for the head led